 This course is the equivalent of the UConn Biology course.
-Students may receive 3 UConn credits for course completion (with a C average or higher).
+Students may receive 4 UConn credits for course completion (with a C average or higher).
 The course is designed to provide a foundation for more advanced courses in Biology and related science.
 Topics covered include molecular and cell biology, animal anatomy, and physiology.

-(5401) Physics Advanced Placement - AP PHYSICS 1 Year 1 Credit (Prerequisites for seniors: Math 431-Alg2/Trig or Math 432-Alg2 CP1 and a minimum final average of C+ (77) in Science 5111-Physics Honors or B+ (87) in Science 5122-Physics CP1) (Prerequisites for juniors: currently enrolled in or have completed Math 431-Alg2/Trig and a minimum final average of C+ (77) in Science 5111-Physics Honors or B+ (87) in Science 5122- Physics CP1) Prerequisites for sophomores: currently enrolled in Math 431-Alg2/Trig and a minimum final average of A (93) in Science 5111 - Physics Honors) As part of the advanced placement program, AP Physics 1 is equivalent to a first semester college course covering Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
+(5401) Physics Advanced Placement - AP PHYSICS 1

+(Prerequisites for seniors: Math 431-Alg2/Trig or Math 432-Alg2 CP1 and a minimum final average of B- (80) in Science 5111-Physics Honors or B+ (87) in Science 5122-Physics CP1)

+(Prerequisites for juniors: currently enrolled in or have completed Math 431-Alg2/Trig and a minimum final average of B-+ (80) in Science 5111-Physics Honors or B+ (87) in Science 5122-Physics CP1)

+As part of the advanced placement program, AP Physics 1 is equivalent to a first semester college course covering Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and simple harmonic motion.
 It also introduces electric circuits.
 Students will deepen their mastery of concepts learned in Physics Honors and CP1.
 Concepts presented in lecture are reinforced in R&D projects, open-ended experiments and demonstrations to cover lab work included on the advanced placement exam.
 Students are required to complete an online AP Physics preparatory course over the summer.
 Students are required to take the Advanced Placement examination in the spring.

-(5421) Anatomy and Physiology Honors (Prerequisite: Science 5311-Biology H) Open to seniors.
+(5421) Anatomy and Physiology Honors

+(Prerequisite: Science 5311-Biology H)